harsh-2711/drip/drip-be/docs/FLEET_B_IMPLEMENTATION_SUMMARY.md

 ### Agent H: Visual Generation

 The Visual Generation agent generates visualizations of outfits, styling tips, mood boards, and outfit descriptions.
 It uses GPT-4.5 to generate detailed prompts for image generation and styling advice.
+The agent now integrates with the Fashn.ai API to provide virtual try-on functionality, allowing users to see how clothing items would look on them based on their uploaded images.

 ## Conclusion